The BIG IDEA:

 To understand the significance of our sin and the consequences it brings.

-- What I want the group to know and understand: What sin is and how it affects us.
+- KNOW: What sin is and how it affects us.

-- What I want the group to experience: The weight of their sin and its eternal consequences.
+- EXPERIENCE: Feel the weight of their sin and its eternal consequences.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 If you have ever known a two-year-old child or been one yourself, you know they just do wrong things.
 No one has to teach them to be selfish, want their own way or do something they shouldn’t and then try to hide it.
 Doing the wrong thing just comes naturally.
 This situation didn’t start with two year olds.
 It began way back in the book of Genesis with Adam and Eve.